abdulraheem25042005-arch/Netflix-clone/README.md

 # Netflix-clone
-It is a Netflix clone and I have added media query (CSS) in this project as well.
+It is a Netflix clone and I have added media query in this project as well.
+( HTML & CSS )